vackosar/vackosar.github.io/_posts/2023-06-08-Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM.md

 This additional context is called prompt.
 Systematic development of prompts using **metric evaluation is called prompt engineering**.

 ## Trade-offs in Prompting
 - Longer prompts are the more expensive in terms of **latency and compute**.
 For example, more examples provided, the longer prompt.
 Training a specific model or selecting samples intelligently are possible solutions.
 - More complex and longer the prompt, less likely the model will be able to follow all the rules.
 Try to break the problem to simpler problems with simpler instructions.
 - If the **model changes** the prompt may stop being optimal, in that case, there is little point **over-optimizing** it.
 For example, ChatGPT or GPT-4 is often changed by OpenAI.
 The models are meant to be general not specific to your problem.
 - Control guardrails vs creative hallucinations.
 Certain prompts may be prone to more hallucinations over others.
 Can you verify the results?
 Can you measure performance of the model?
 - Prompts are a crude tool without nuance and can be "over prompted" (prompt injection) with user's own instructions, whereas fine-tuning requires more initial investment, data, and is complicated.

+## The Most Common Problems in Prompting
+Go through below and check if you are making any of these mistakes:
+- Instructions of multiple-meanings: Are any of your instruction ambiguous or can be interpreted in multiple ways?
+Is there missing context?
+Can you choose more specific words?
+- Contradicting instructions: Is any of your instructions in contradiction with another?
+- Suboptimal formatting: Are you using the most common formatting for numbers, dates, and other entities?
+- Flawed evaluation: Can you evaluate your prompts performance to be able to compare and improve?

 ## Task Instruction